yask123/Auto-MP3-Lyrics-Tagger/README.md

 ### Instructions
 * If You have `pip` installed
-  * Type `pip install -r requirements.txt` to install add the dependecies python modules
+  * Type `pip install -r requirements.txt` to install all the dependecies
 * If you don't have `pip` installed [`manual way`]
   * The file requires *eyed3* and *BeautifulSoup* modules to work , so first install those dependencies
     *  `$ sudo pip install eyed3`